-The Slow Flowers Podcast has been downloaded more than 526,000 times by listeners like you.
+The Slow Flowers Podcast has been downloaded more than 667,000 times by listeners like you.
 Thank you for listening, commenting and sharing – it means so much.

 As our movement gains more supporters and more passionate participants who believe in the importance of the American cut flower industry, the momentum is contagious.
 I know you feel it, too.
 I value your support and invite you to show your thanks and with a donation to support my ongoing advocacy, education and outreach activities.
 You can find the donate button in the column to the right.

-Thank You to Our Sponsors
+Thank you to our Sponsors